-- I have 15+ years experience working as a freelance/contract graphic designer for various clients including Chick-fil-A, Confluence Watersports (Dagger, Perception, Perception Sport, Wilderness Systems, Mad River Canoe, Wave Sport), Oobe, Upward Sports, Wofford College, Furman University, Fierce Creative, Langston-Black Real Estate, Resurgent Capital Services, Ace Hardware, The Southeast Gassers Association, Loft Resumes, and various smaller businesses, organizations, non-profits, and individuals.
+- I have 15+ years experience working as a freelance/contract graphic designer for various clients including World Wildlife Fund, Chick-fil-A, Confluence Watersports (Dagger, Perception, Wilderness Systems, Mad River, Adventure Technology, Harmony, Boardworks), Oobe, Oobe Brand, Upward Sports, Wofford College, Furman University, Fierce Creative, Langston-Black Real Estate, Resurgent Capital Services, Ace Hardware, The Southeast Gassers Association, and various businesses, organizations, non-profits, and individuals.

 - I have 5+ years experience as an in-house graphic designer for Upward Sports, the world's largest Christian sports organizer for youth athletics.

 - I work solely on a Mac and use Adobe Creative Suite.
 I'm not a snob about those products either.
 Oh wait.